NancyYixuanXiao/WazeApp/README.md

 Googlemap api, java, jsp, java servlet, jQuery, html, css, javascript, Mysql, Tomcat

+## How to run it

+Set up nodes table and edges table in Mysql database.
+In the src folder, the Demo.java runs the program locally without frontend.
+If tomcat server is setted up, then run index.html which is the main page of this project.

+## Source files

 *cal.cnode.txt* provides nodes (locations) with altitude, longitude and node number. *cal.cedge.txt* provides edges (roads) with starting node number, end node number and distance.
-I load these two files to Mysql database as nodes and edges tables, and query database to get data of nodes and edges.

-In the src folder, the Demo.java runs the program locally without frontend.
-If the tomcat server and Mysql are setted up, then the index.html is the main page of this project.
+Feifei Li, Dihan Cheng, Marios
+Hadjieleftheriou, George Kollios and Shang-Hua Teng, “On Trip Planning Queries in Spatial Databases”, In Proceedings of the 9th International Symposium on Spatial and Temporal Databases (SSTD ’05), 2005.